 Bubba's Buddies Partners with Universities to help fund next clinical trial towards finding treatment for DM.
-We need to raise $100,000 by Fall 2022!

 May 1, 2022: Bubba's Buddies is excited to announce new partnerships to support university and veterinary health centers to further clinical trials and other DM research!
 Project DM is a consortium of veterinarians and researchers committed to finding a cure for canine degenerative myelopathy (DM).
 The group includes four major universities across the United States where veterinarians and researchers are working together to broaden the impact of DM research and help make leading-edge therapies available to more dogs and their owners.
 Project DM believes a cooperative effort among researchers is the key to unlocking new treatments that improve the lives of our canine patients.

 March 1 2023: Project DM, AKC Canine Health Foundation, and Bubba's Buddie's announcees the launch of the very first DM Canine Treatment Trial!

 A platform trial is a ground-breaking type of clinical trial that has recently been used for studying treatments for human diseases such as breast cancer.
 Project DM is the first veterinary platform trial in the world.
 For DM dogs and their owners to be a part of the clinical trial, it is necessary to ensure the diagnoses is indeed DM and not any other underlying condition.
 Establishing a definitive diagnosis of DM, and excluding other potential problems that can mimic the disease such as various cancers and disc problems, is vital because these problems have very different clinical courses.
 Ruling them out helps ensure that the results of the study are accurate, trustworthy, and truly reflect response to treatment in the context of DM .
 To ensure a dog has DM they must undergo health screenings including an MRI which can be extremely costly for owners.